rastogidilip-dev/CodeAlpha_PhishingAwareness/README.md

 Create an awareness module to help users recognize phishing emails and fake websites, understand social engineering tactics, and follow best practices.

 ## Contents
-- Phishing_Awareness.pptx — Presentation (15 slides)
+- Phishing_Awareness.pptx — Presentation (16 slides)
-- Optional: Phishing_Checklist.pdf — 1-page takeaway checklist

 ## How to Use
 1. Open the presentation and go through slides sequentially.